23.10.2024 - 20.12.2024

 Opening: 23rd October, 7 pm

-The artists of the collective exhibition The Other Side of a Photograph share unconventional visuality, the consistence of light and the concept of the individual photographs.
-Selected works by Lukáš Jasanský and Martin Polák, Michal Kalhous, Alena Kotzmannová, Marie Kratochvílová and Markéta Othová, in dialogue with Jan Svoboda's personal conception of photography and Jiří Kovanda's subtle interventions, allow us to glimpse the hidden reality of the world in unexpected detail through the artists’ shared sensitivity.
+The artists of the collective exhibition The Other Side of a Photograph share unusual visuality, the consistency of light and the concept of individual photographs that challenge conventions.
+Selected works by the tandem of Lukáš Jasanský and Martin Polák, Michal Kalhous, Alena Kotzmannová, Marie Kratochvílová and Markéta Othová, in dialogue with Jan Svoboda's personal approach to photography and Jiří Kovanda's subtle interventions, allow us to glimpse, through their shared sensitivity, the hidden reality of the world in unexpected detail.

 -